 From his first major turn to Modernism with the Paimio Sanatorium of 1929, Aalto focused his work on humanizing the hard-edged rationalism of the time.
 Whether through the use of natural materials or the softening of forms, this pursuit manifested itself in many ways throughout his career, from the shape of a door pull to the carving of natural light through an interior courtyard.
 The consideration of form and scale was paramount to this exploration, and I was continually impressed to find it operating successfully within both urban and pastoral contexts.
 Finnish Architect and theorist Juhani Pallasmaa has made a number of insightful analyses in this regard, identifying Aalto’s treatment of architecture as a miniature landscape and his tendency to invert interior and exterior spaces.
 I found this inversion most potent at Aalto’s own summerhouse, where a cacophony of natural brick and tile patterns form an outdoor room within the strict square geometry of a white modern shell.

 In a strategy repeated throughout many of his urban projects, the exterior façade is treated as static and repetitive, merging with the surrounding city fabric, while the interior is shaped by natural light from above.
 This strategy is on full display at the Academic Bookstore in Helsinki.
-Here, a façade of repeated copper and mirrored glass windows defer to the rhythm of the surrounding context, while a series of skylights penetrate like glaciers below the water line into the space.
+Here, a façade of repeated copper and mirrored glass windows defer to the rhythm of the surrounding context.
+He used double glass for the windows and doors, while a series of skylights penetrate like glaciers below the water line into the space.
 Protected from the harsh winters outside, the courtyard is flooded with natural light, and the balconies surrounding the void are stepped back to shape a distinct geography within the space.

 Construction as a Means of Expression